hemanialaparthi/wibe-website/README.md

-# wibe-website
-allegheny college women in business &amp; econ website
+# Women in Business and Economics (WIBE) Club Website